karlovsek/cpp-iz-teorije-v-prakso/README.md

 Winning the game.
 ----------------------
-The game is won when all of the pegs are removed except one, which is in the center hole.
+The game is won when all of the pegs are removed except one (the position of the last peg can be on arbitrary field).
 More: http://www.ehow.com/list_6181682_peg-solitaire-rules.html

 Problem complexity